Tour 2: In Search of the Amazonas (The Perfect Combo!)

 Included in Price: All flights between islands and internal ferry charges between islands, local taxes, airport departure taxes, all accommodations, pre-arranged food and drinks (non alcoholic), transport to and from destinations on the islands, park admission fees, local guides fees, hotel and restaurant service charges

-Not Included in Price: Your flights to and from Barbados (if you are flying from the UK, Thomas Cook's flights from Manchester for the dates in 2017 are from £446) ; extra charges incurred for overweight or additional pieces of luggage on international or internal flights; travel insurance; laundering services; alcoholic beverages (with the exception of complimentary rum punch at Asa Wright Nature Centre)
+Not Included in Price: Your flights to and from St. Lucia, extra charges incurred for overweight or additional pieces of luggage on international or internal flights; travel insurance; laundering services; alcoholic beverages (with the exception of complimentary rum punch at Asa Wright Nature Centre)

 Terrain and Pace: We cover a diverse range of terrain on this trip, however there are no steep ascents and trails are primarily well maintained and relatively level.
 Any light to moderate ascents are conducted at a slow, steady pace with plenty of opportunities to rest along the way.